°F

 Cirrocumulus (Cc)

-• Cirrostratus are high clouds, composed of ice crystals.
+• High clouds composed of ice crystals.

 • Usually indicate fair weather for the near future.